Building Greener Stores

 We're always looking for ways to improve the environmental performance of our stores.

-Designing, building and operating our stores in ways that reduce our impact on the planet.
+Designing, building and operating our stores in ways that reduce our impact on the planet is a key area of focus for us.
 We're incorporating everything from responsible building materials and furnishings to energy- and water-efficient measures into our store designs.

 - Using recycled flooring tiles

 - Using wood products that are Forest Stewardship Council–certified (where available)

 - Using paints with lower amounts of volatile organic chemicals

 - Installing low-flow valves throughout the store